cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Additions and changes:
-  Added dark mode support (restart CE when you channge the setting) All saved results are now shows in the foundlist (can be turned off) Groupscan now supports pointer wildcards. (only valid if the field is a proper pointer) Hotkeys can be repeated by releasing the key and repressing if the repeat timer hasn't finished yet structure dissect add to addresslist uses the addressstring instead of number, so symbols will be preserved structure dissect now has a option to save the previous state of a column and show changes easier middle-mouse clicking now copies the value of a structure element to your clipboard Added {$LUACODE} blocks for inline Lua coding
+  Added dark mode support (restart CE when you channge the setting) All saved results are now shown in the foundlist (can be turned off) Groupscan now supports pointer wildcards. (only valid if the field is a proper pointer) Hotkeys can be repeated by releasing the key and repressing if the repeat timer hasn't finished yet Structure dissect add to addresslist uses the addressstring instead of number, so symbols will be preserved Structure dissect now has a option to save the previous state of a column and show changes easier Middle-mouse clicking now copies the value of a structure element to your clipboard Added {$LUACODE} blocks for inline Lua coding
   Added a c-compiler to CE
   Added {$C} blocks to the auto assembler. all {$C} blocks get combined into one script before execution